 Hans Zimmer didn’t see a film until he was 12 years old.
 Since then, he’s scored over 150 films.
 In his MasterClass, the self-taught Academy Award winner teaches how he creates sounds from nothing, composes compelling character themes, and scores a movie before ever seeing it.
 By the end, you’ll have everything you need to tell your story.

 …then we’ll all be in for a treat!
-You PRE-ENROLL to the course now to get early access to this game-changing course.
+You ENROLL to the course now to get early access to this game-changing course.
 Click here to gain access

 Hans Zimmer’s MasterClass is priced at $90 and includes: